Junichiro-KOBAYASHI/LASSO_with_different_IDs/README.md

 This software is distributed under the MIT license.
 For more details, please visit `LICENSE`.

 # Contact
-Junichiro KOBAYASHI almathiscenamiisento55dayone★gmail（●＾o＾●）com
+Junichiro KOBAYASHI

+almathiscenamiisento55dayone★gmail♪com
 - ★ stands for "at"
-- （●＾o＾●）　stands for "dot"
+- ♪ stands for "dot"